+Description Covered by opinion Legal form(s) regime in order to protect the interests of policyholders.
 International Organization.
 An organization of Sovereigns established by treaty entered into between the Sovereigns, including the International Bank for Reconstruction and Development (the World Bank), regional development banks and similar organizations established by treaty.
+Not applicable.
 Investment Firm/Broker Dealer.
 A legal entity, which may be organized as a corporation, partnership or in some other form, that does not conduct commercial banking activities but deals in and/or manages securities and/or other financial instruments as an agent for third parties.
 It may also conduct such activities as principal (but if it does so exclusively as principal, then it most likely falls within the "Hedge Fund/Proprietary Trader" category above.)
 Its business normally includes holding securities and/or other financial instruments for third parties and operating related cash accounts.
 This type of entity is referred to as a "broker-dealer" in US legislation and as an "investment firm" in EC legislation.

-Investment Fund.
+Yes.
+BVIBCs regulated by the Securities and Investment Business Act 2010.
+These entities may also take the form of partnerships (including limited partnerships) or unit trusts (none of which are legal entities).
+Investment Fund .
 A legal entity or an arrangement without legal personality (for example, a common law trust) established to provide investors with a share in profits or income arising from property acquired, held, managed or disposed of by the manager(s) of the legal entity or arrangement or a right to payment determined by reference to such profits or income.
 This type of entity or arrangement is referred to as a "collective investment scheme" in EC legislation.
 It may be regulated or unregulated.
 It is typically administered by one or more persons (who may be private individuals and/or corporate entities) who have various rights and obligations governed by general law and/or, typically in the case of regulated Investment Funds, financial services legislation.
-Where the arrangement does not have separate legal personality, one or more representatives of the Investment Fund (for example, a trustee of a unit trust)
+Where the arrangement does not have separate legal personality, one or more representatives of the Investment Fund (for example, a trustee of a unit trust) contract on behalf of the Investment Fund, are owed the rights and owe the obligations provided for in the contract and are entitled Yes.
+BVIBCs (including SPCs) whether regulated by the Securities and Investment Business Act 2010 or not.
+These entities may also take the form of partnerships (including limited partnerships) or unit trusts (none of which are legal entities).

-contract on behalf of the Investment Fund, are owed the rights and owe the obligations provided for in the contract and are entitled to be indemnified out of the assets comprised in the arrangement.
+Description Covered by opinion Legal form(s) to be indemnified out of the assets comprised in the arrangement.
+Local Authority .

-Local Authority.
 A legal entity established to administer the functions of local government in a particular region within a Sovereign or State of a Federal Sovereign, for example, a city, county, borough or similar area.

-Partnership.
+Qualified 16 .
+BVIBCs.
+Partnership .
 A legal entity or form of arrangement without legal personality that is (a) organised as a general, limited or some other form of partnership and (b) does not fall within one of the other categories in this Appendix B. If it does not have legal personality, it may nonetheless be treated as though it were a legal person for certain purposes (for example, for insolvency purposes) and not for other purposes (for example, tax or personal liability).
+Yes.
+Partnerships (including limited partnerships) (which are not legal entities).